The Third One

 Many scriptures about the Holy Spirit’s actual work in the early church in the book of acts.
 Most churches are teaching about that today.
 But I ask for 4:31; they were all filled with the Holy Spirit and began to speak with boldness and courage.
 God has given me bravery and courage at times beyond what I had on my own that comes from being filled with the Holy Spirit.
 Another thing that comes from the Holy Spirit is freedom.
 In second Corinthians 3, verse 17 says that where his spirit is, there is freedom.
 We all have areas where we are bound, and I don’t know how to get free, but when we invite the Holy Spirit into those areas to speak to us to convict us of guiding us, he comes powerfully and gives us freedom.

 And when they had prayed, the place where they were meeting together was shaken [a sign of God’s presence]; and they were all filled with the Holy Spirit and began to speak the word of God with boldness and courage.Acts 4:31

 Now the Lord[a] is the Spirit, and where the Spirit of the Lord is, there is freedom.2 Corinthians 3:17

-God has given his Holy Spirit to help us lead us, guide us, teachers convict us, and give us what we need to live this life for him.
-The more open we are to receiving this help from God, the more he will give us.
+God has given the gift of the Holy Spirit to help us lead us, guide us, teachers convict us, and give us what we need to live this life for him.
+The more open we are to receiving this help from God, the more he will provide us with it.
 This day as we celebrate Pentecost, it’s the perfect opportunity to give over an area of our life to his spirit so we can experience that freedom, guidance, that help and comfort, and companionship from God.
 Take one moment and open the door for his spirit right now.
 He’s waiting for you on the other side of the door.